jfsaaved/4x4-Tiles/README.md

 # Android Game
 Creating an Android game from scratch using the libgdx framework.
+[Available on Google Play.](https://play.google.com/store/apps/details?id=com.juliansaavedra.tiles.android&hl=en)

 ### The Game
 The idea of the game is to show a pattern (selected from a list of patterns) to a user and the user has to imitate the same pattern.
 User gets points by hitting the right tiles.
 Running out of time or hitting the wrong tiles result in a game over.